Farm to School Program

 Family lunch accounts are created and accessed only by members of that family.
-Accounted are activated once money is deposited, either online via Parent Portal or by sending money directly to District Office (see payment form).
-Each student will receive a five-digit number to be entered into the computer located at the end of the lunch line.
-The computer will deduct the proper amount for the family lunch account.
+Accounts are activated once money is deposited, online via Parent Portal.
+Students receive a five-digit number which is entered into the lunch-line computers.
+The computer will deduct the fee from the family lunch account.

 Free and Reduced Lunch Program

-Parents should note that only the first meal of each day qualifies for free and reduced treatment for those approved for the program.
+Only the first meal of each day qualifies for free and reduced treatment, for those approved for the program.
 Second meals are charged at the regular price to the parents.
-Legislation enacted by the state to provide students who qualify for reduced-price lunches, to now qualify for breakfast and lunch at no charge.
+Legislation enacted by the state provides students who qualify for reduced-price lunches, to also receive breakfast at no charge.
 For more information about free or reduced meals, please call the district office at 320-286-4100 ext.1013.